screencloud/developer/docs/content/webhooks-app.md

 https://apps-api-feeds.{region}.screencloudapps.com/v1/hooks/{uniqueId}
 ```

-Your API key will be a 24-character alphanumeric string (to be determined), such as:
+Your API key will be a 24-character alphanumeric string, such as:

 ```
 S8IjvxXE1x6PcwvmClcVfH6r